zotonic/deb/doc/manuals/datamodel/search.rst

   - ``rsc.modified`` - date of last modification
   - ``rsc.pivot_date_start`` - the start date specified in the admin
   - ``rsc.pivot_date_end`` - the end date specified in the admin
   - ``rsc.pivot_title`` - the title of the page.
-When making multilanguage sites, the behaviour of sorting on title is undefined.
+When making multilingual sites, the behavior of sorting on title is undefined.

-  For all the sort fields, you will have to consult the Zotonic's data model.
+  For all the sort fields, you will have to consult Zotonic’s data model.
 Example sorting on modification date, newest first:

   ``sort='-rsc.modified'``

 **custompivot**

   Add a join on the given custom pivot table.
 The table is joined to the primary ``rsc`` table.

   ``custompivot=foo``
   (joins the ``pivot_foo`` table into the query)

+  The pivot tables are aliassed with a number in order of their occurrence, with the first pivot table aliassed as ``pivot1``.
+This allows you to do filtering on custom fields like this:

+  ``{query custompivot="pivotname" filter=["pivot1.fieldname", `=`, "hello"]}``

 **hasobjectpredicate**

-  Filter on all things which have any outgoing edge with given predicate.
+  Filter on all things which have any outgoing edge with the given predicate.

   ``hasobjectpredicate='document'``

 **hassubjectpredicate**

-  Filter on all things which have any incoming edge with given predicate.
+  Filter on all things which have any incoming edge with the given predicate.

-  ``hasobject='author'``
+  ``hassubjectpredicate='author'``

 **text**

   Perform a fulltext search on the primary "rsc" table.
 The result will automatically be ordered on the relevancy (rank) of the result.

   ``text="test"``

 **query_id**

   Load the query arguments from the saved ``query`` resource.

   ``query_id=331``

+  .. seealso:: :ref:`manual-query-resources`

 **publication_month**